 2. Garlic Powder

-Features: Concentrated garlic flavor without the need for fresh cloves.
+Features: Concentrated garlic flavor without moisture content.

 3. Fennel Seeds